 CHUSON-JI

-A World Heritage Site, this temple founded in 850 by the monk Ennin (Jikaku Daishi) is the most important of the Tendai Buddhist sect.
-The complex was ordained by the first lord of the Ōshū Fujiwara clan, Kiyohira, in the 12th century to recreate the Buddhist Pure Land for the consolidation of all the departed souls of the warriors who had lost their lives in the two major conflicts of the late 11th century, the civil wars of 1051-1062 and 1083-1087, in northern Japan.
-It was destroyed by fire in 1337 and partly rebuilt by Masamune Date (1567-1636) in the 17th century.
+A World Heritage site, this temple founded in 850 by the monk Ennin (Jikaku Daishi) is the most important of the Tendai Buddhist sect.
+The complex was ordered by the first lord of the Ōshū Fujiwara clan, Kiyohira, in the 12th century to recreate the Buddhist Pure Land for the consolidation of all the departed souls of the warriors who had lost their lives in the two major conflicts of the late 11th century, the civil wars of 1051-1062 and 1083-1087, in northern Japan.
+Destroyed by fire in 1337, it was partly rebuilt by Masamune Date (1567-1636) in the 17th century.
 Of the ancient buildings, only the Konjiki-dō and the Kyōzō remain.
-The temple compound represents a major treasure of Heian period Buddhist art with over 3,000 national treasures.
+The temple enclosure represents a major treasure trove of Buddhist art from the Heian period, with over 3,000 national treasures.

 Book the Best Activities with Get Your Guide